alex-oswald/alexoswald.com/_posts/2020-10-28-creating-my-static-blog-site.md

 - Docker Desktop

----

 ## Create a resource group in Azure

 Create a resource group in Azure that will hold all of the blogs resources.
-In this instance, I'm naming the resource group `BlogResourceGroup`. #variables-resourceGroup
+In this instance, I'm naming the resource group `AlexsBlogResourceGroup`.

----

 ## Setup storage account in Azure